The page covers:

-Mura with S. Sebastiano is still called Via delle Sette Chiese.
+S. Croce in Gerusalemme and S. Lorenzo fuori le Mura; a section of the street which links S. Paolo fuori le Mura with S. Sebastiano is still called Via delle Sette Chiese.

 The view in November 2009

-Appia Antica is protected from the construction of new buildings and from major modifications to the existing ones; for this reason little has changed since Vasi's time.
-In 1852 Pope Pius IX erected a column opposite the church to celebrate improvements made to the road from Porta S. Sebastiano to the junction with Via Appia Nuova.
+Because of its archaeological and historical value the area along Via Appia Antica is protected from the construction of new buildings and from major modifications to the existing ones; for this reason little has changed since Vasi's time.
+In 1852 Pope Pius IX erected a column opposite the church to celebrate steps he took for the conservation of the ancient monuments along Via Appia Antica from Porta S. Sebastiano to the junction with Via Appia Nuova.

-In 1586 Pope Sixtus V replaced S. Sebastiano with S. Maria del Popolo in la Visita delle Sette Chiese; the decision was motivated by the poor condition of the church and with the lack of security of the area where it was located (you may wish to see the church as it appeared in a 1588 Guide to Rome).
+In 1586 Pope Sixtus V replaced S. Sebastiano with S. Maria del Popolo in la Visita delle Sette Chiese; the decision was motivated by the poor condition of the church and by the lack of security of the area where it was located (you may wish to see the church as it appeared in a 1588 Guide to Rome).

-The doubts about the likelihood of this account arise from the fact that Emperor Diocletian did not reside in Rome and that the Romans did not have a method for execution based on shooting arrows, because they were not skilled archers; the Roman army was complemented by units of archers, but their components were recruited in the eastern provinces of the empire.
+The doubts about the likelihood of this account arise from the fact that Diocletian did not reside in Rome and that the Romans did not have a method for execution based on shooting arrows, because they were not skilled archers; the Roman army was complemented by units of archers, but their components were recruited in the eastern provinces of the Empire.

 Coats of arms and heraldic symbols of the Borghese: eagles and dragons